-While just about all companies produce documents, nearly all of those overspend and lack the valuable resources required to effectively leverage their document output management.
-This is evidenced by the fact that few companies can accurately quantify their aggregate document output volume or net expense.
-Few possess the span of expertise required to accurately assess this area of their business.
+While just about all companies produce documents, nearly all of those overspend and lack the valuable resources required to effectively manage their document output environment.
+This is evidenced by the fact that few companies proactively manage their document output environment resulting in excessive volume and expense.
+For example, if faced with the challenge of quantifying their actual spend and volume by device, most have no idea what those values are.
+There are many variables that affect the overall management of this area of their business.

 The Real Agenda.